stellar/stellar-protocol/drafts/draft-accalias.md

 union AccountSpec switch (AccountOrSigner type) {
   case KEY_ED25519:
     uint256 ed25519;
-  case ACCOUNT_CREATOR_SEQ:
+  case ACCT_DETERMINISTIC:
     Hash det;
-  case ACCOUNT_TESTAMENT:
+  case ACCT_TESTAMENT:
     Hash opid;
 };
 ~~~

-Any place we can use an `AccountId` (as opposed to an
+Any place we can use an `AccountID` (as opposed to an
 `AccountPrimaryID`), we can also specify conditions on the account.
 Hence, and `AccountId` is a superset of an `AccountSpec` that also
 allows for conditions.
 We initially define two types of conditions: